cerenkasap/prediction_of_employee_promotion/README.md

 |is_promoted           |Categorical|

 ## Data Cleaning
-After pulling the data, I cleaned up the both dataset (historical and current) to reduce noises in the datasets.
+After pulling the data, I cleaned up the both datasets (historical and current) to reduce noise in the datasets.
 The changes were made follows:

-* Removed duplicates if there is any based on "employee_id" column,
+* Removed duplicates if there are any based on the "employee_id" column,
 * Checked null values and their ratio, and none of the variables are removed since their ratio is quite small,

 ![ratio_of_missing_values](https://user-images.githubusercontent.com/45776621/163044237-07e1e921-c30b-4775-bf84-01408cd17965.png)

 * Filled missing values of 'previous_year_rating' with mean based on 'awards_won?', 'education' and 'recruitment_channel' with most frequent value based on 'department', and 'gender' with mode based on 'awards_won? in the historical dataset,
-* #Filled missing values of 'previous_year_rating' on current dataset with mean based on 'awards_won?' from historical dataset, and 'education' on current dataset with most frequent value based on 'department' from historical dataset,
+* #Filled missing values of 'previous_year_rating' on the current dataset with mean based on 'awards_won?' from the historical dataset, and 'education' on the current dataset with most frequent value based on 'department' from historical dataset,
 * Replaced Bachelors with Bachelor's in 'education' column for consistency,

 **Before:**